daniel-hall/SourceArchitecture/README.md

 #### Why does Source Architecture use a custom type of publisher (`Source<Model>`) instead of just using the existing Combine `AnyPublisher<Model, Never>`?

 There are a few good reasons for this.
-First, in Source Architecture, a screen *must always have some current value it can render*. `AnyPublisher` doesn’t guarantee that there will already be a value when you subscribe to it.
+First, in Source Architecture, a screen *must always have some current value it can render*. `AnyPublisher` doesn't guarantee a value when you subscribe to it.
 There is also no way to ask for the current value of an AnyPublisher in Combine.
-Since Actions are defined on our Model, if the user taps a button, etc. we need to be able to respond in Views by calling an Action on the current model property, which isn't possible with an AnyPublisher of that Model (we could only react to new values, not get the current value).
+The Model defines Actions that are called by the View.
+If the user taps a button, we need to be able to respond by calling an Action on the current Model property, which isn't possible with an AnyPublisher of that Model.
+We could only react to new values, not get the current value.

 We could have used `CurrentValueSubject<Model, Never>`, but then any code or call site could set a new value for the Model.
-In Source Architecture, only the Source itself can ever change the value of the Model, which gives strong guarantees around immutability, safety and decoupling.
+Only the Source can change the Model's value in Source Architecture, guaranteeing immutability, safety, and decoupling.

 Second, in Combine, `AnyPublisher<Model, Never>` can have different behaviors for subscribers, depending on the underlying Publishers involved.
-Sometimes, subscribing to the AnyPublisher will give you the same values as any copies of that AnyPublisher (so two Views that get passed an AnyPublisher would render the same values).
-This is sometimes referred to as a “hot” publisher.
+Sometimes, subscribing to the publisher will give you the same values as any copies of that publisher (so two Views that get passed a publisher would render the same values).
+This approach is sometimes referred to as a "hot" publisher.
 But other times, each new subscriber gets a new value or sequence of values.
-So two Views that get passed an AnyPublisher could potentially render different values.
-This is sometimes referred to as a “cold” publisher and violates a core principle of Source Architecture, which is that every value comes from a single Source of truth, and all subscribers to a Source must receive the same value at the same time.
-This is very important for data consistency in the app if you think about it!
+So two Views that get passed a publisher could potentially render different values.
+This approach is sometimes referred to as a "cold" publisher and violates a core principle of Source Architecture, which is that every value comes from a single source of truth, and all subscribers to a Source must receive the same value simultaneously.
+This behavior is essential for data consistency in the app if you think about it!

-Lastly, all Sources are assumed to be able to update their model value at any time and they never "complete".
-And AnyPublisher allows for publishers that do terminate, which also violates the principle of always having a current value.
+Lastly, all Sources should be able to update their Model value at any time, and they never "complete".
+AnyPublisher allows for publishers that terminate, which violates the principle of always having a current value.
 So in reactive terms, Sources are shared, hot publishers which always contain a current value and never terminate.
-Since there isn’t an existing type in Combine which guarantees these things (without exposing API to mutate the value from anywhere), Source Architecture has implemented its own `Source<Model>` type to meet these needs.
+Since there isn't an existing type in Combine which guarantees these things (without exposing API to mutate the value from anywhere), Source Architecture has implemented its own `Source<Model>` type to meet these needs.

-Please note that Sources still interoperate easily with Combine publishers: you can always use one or more Combine publishers inside a Source to update its model.
+Please note that Sources still interoperate easily with Combine publishers: you can always use one or more Combine publishers inside a Source to update its Model.
 And similarly, you can always automatically transform a `Source<Model>` into an `AnyPublisher<Model, Never>` or transform a Publisher into a Source.

 #### Why do Sources get subscribed to by passing in a reference to a subscriber and the method that should be called on that subscriber, instead of just passing in a closure that gets executed, like Combine’s sink method?

-Over years of using various forms of Source Architecture in real apps, one thing that teams discovered is that closures that can accidentally capture views / view controllers / other objects (including self) are a major cause of memory leaks.
-And it’s often difficult to track those leaks down or know they are happening.
-The `subscribe(_:method:)` approach ensures that no leaks can occur.
+Over years of using various forms of Source Architecture in real apps, teams found that closures that can accidentally capture views, view controllers, or other objects (including self) are a significant cause of memory leaks.
+Discovering or diagnosing these leaks is often tricky, and the `subscribe(_:method:)` approach ensures no leaks can occur.

-Additionally, it was also noticed over time that debugging closures in lldb fails frequently and is more difficult to follow than debugging actual methods.
-The Source Architecture approach also encourages moving code into easy to follow and debug methods, rather than spreading it around in anonymous closures.
+Additionally, teams noticed over time that the "lldb" falls short when debugging closures and is more difficult to follow than debugging actual methods.
+The Source Architecture approach also encourages moving code into easy-to-follow debug methods rather than spreading it around in anonymous closures.

 #### Can I just use a closure in Models instead of an Action?
 For example, instead of `let submit: Action<String>`, can I just declare `let submit: (String) → Void`?

-There is nothing stopping you from using closures instead of Actions, but there are several very good reasons to use Actions instead:
+Source Architecture does not prevent you from using closures instead of Actions, but there are several excellent reasons to use Actions instead:

-- Closures capture state and can therefore execute based on old, out-of-date values and Model state.
-This leads to the need for defensive coding and can result in tricky bugs.
-Actions always call a method on the Source which will operate on current (not captured) state, and will not execute if the Model is not in the correct state for that particular Action.
-This eliminates the need for a lot of extra defensive coding and test cases.
+- Closures capture the state, which can introduce bugs caused by stale values and Model state.
+These types of bugs are challenging to diagnose, and defensive coding and unit tests would be required to prevent these bugs.
+Conversely, Actions always call a method on the Source, which will operate on the current (not captured) state.
+These Actions will not execute if the Model is not in the correct state for that particular Action.
+This "type safety" eliminates the need for a lot of extra defensive coding and test cases.

 - Closures can easily lead to memory leaks, but similar to the subscription approach described in the previous question above, Actions never leak memory and are incapable of accidentally capturing self or other objects.

-- Closures cannot be tested for equality and cannot be identified at runtime or in debugging (e.g. “which closure is this?”).
-If you want your Model to be Equatable and it has closure properties, you have to manually assume to closures with the same signature are equal, but this is often untrue and can lead to unsolvable bugs.
-Actions are already Equatable and automatically contain a unique description per Action which indicates exactly which method on which Source that Action will execute.
-So when two Actions are equal, it’s true equality because they are guaranteed to call exactly the same method on the same Source.
-Actions are also Codable / Decodable, so if you want to save your Model to disk, that is impossible with closure properties (which cannot be encoded / decoded), but fully supported by Actions.
+- Closures cannot be tested for equality and cannot be identified at runtime or in debugging (e.g., "Which closure is this?").
+If you have a Model with closure properties and want your Model to be Equatable, you have to assume that two closures with the same signature are equal.
+This assumption is often untrue and can lead to unsolvable bugs.
+Actions are already Equatable and automatically contain a unique description per Action that precisely indicates the method and Source that the Action will execute.
+So when two Actions are equal, it's true equality because they are guaranteed to call exactly the same method on the same Source.
+- Closures cannot be encoded/decoded using Codable, but Actions are Codable.
+So, if you want to save your Model to disk, you should use Actions.
-- Actions can be used to record all the exact steps a user performs for debugging or logging purposes automatically (subscribe to the `ActionExecution.publisher` stream) , whereas you would have to separately implement similar behavior manually in every single closure you create (and you might forget to).
+- Actions can be used to automatically and chronologically record all the steps a user performs for debugging or logging purposes (by subscribing to the `ActionExecution.publisher` stream.)
+Whereas you would have to manually implement similar behavior in every single closure you create (and you might forget to).